johnonline35/mirror-ai-llmflow/README.md

 This example demonstrates several key advantages of LLMFlow's TypeScript integration:

 Type Safety: TypeScript generics define the input type as an object with `topic` (string) and `length` (number) properties, and the output type as a string.
-Template Validation: The array `['topic', 'length']` ensures that all placeholders in the template string are accounted for.
-If you mistype a placeholder or forget to include it in the array, TypeScript will raise an error.

 Run the flow: